Anshul619/Golang/GoRoutines&Channels.md

 }
 ````

+# Concurrency is not Parallelism

-# Difference between concurrent and parallelism in Golang
+## :star: Difference between concurrent and parallelism in Golang
 - Concurrency is when your program can handle multiple tasks at once while parallelism is when your program can execute multiple tasks at once using multiple processors.
-- In other words, concurrency is a property of a program that allows you to have multiple tasks in progress at the same time, but not necessarily executing at the same time.
+- In other words, concurrency is a property of a program that allows you to have multiple tasks in progress at the same time, but not necessarily executing at the same time. (i.e. instead of keeping idle while waiting for the blocking call, we optimize and execute another code.)
 - Parallelism is a runtime property where two or more tasks are executed at the same time.

-# Why doesn't my program run faster with more CPUs?
+## Why doesn't my program run faster with more CPUs?
 - Whether a program runs faster with more CPUs depends on the problem it is solving.
 - The Go language provides concurrency primitives, such as goroutines and channels, but concurrency only enables parallelism when the underlying problem is intrinsically parallel.
 - Problems that are intrinsically sequential cannot be sped up by adding more CPUs, while those that can be broken into pieces that can execute in parallel can be sped up, sometimes dramatically.